ZeqingZhou/SI507_Final_Project_RecipeFinder/README.md

 Download `Final_proj_RecipeFinder.py` and `recipe_cache.json`.
 Put them in one folder.
 Open `Final_proj_RecipeFinder.py` with VScode, and run the whole profile.

-## Usage

-To run the program, use the following command:
-`python Final_proj_RecipeFinder.py`

-This will scrape recipe data from a website, create `Recipe` objects for each recipe, and save the data to a cache file.
-When the program is run again, it will load the cache file and convert the saved data back into `Recipe` objects.

 ## Features